 You need to show that you have a certain amount of money to cover your tuition fees and living costs in order to get a Student visa.

 If you are coming to Cardiff for a postgraduate research or a taught postgraduate course in certain science, engineering or technology subjects in the areas listed by the Academic Technology Approval Scheme (ATAS), you will need an ATAS certificate.
 Some enhanced undergraduate degree courses such as MEng also need ATAS clearance.

 The ATAS certificate is issued by the UK Foreign and Commonwealth Office and gives you security clearance to study certain subject areas, where the knowledge gained may have application in the development of weapons of mass destruction.

 If your course requires an ATAS clearance certificate, it will be stated in your offer email and your CAS email from us.
 Check the Foreign and Commonwealth Office website for a list of courses, which are identified as ATAS applicable.

-If you need an ATAS certificate, you must have your ATAS clearance certificate before you apply for your Tier 4 student visa.
+If you need an ATAS certificate, you must have your ATAS clearance certificate before you apply for your Student visa.
 It can take two months to get an ATAS clearance certificate, so you must apply early.

 Important changes to UK Immigration Rules

 The Home Office guidance has been updated with effect from the 6 July 2018 to reflect recent changes to the Immigration Rules.
 From this date there will be a requirement for those studying courses with a relevant CAH code to obtain Academic Technology Approval Scheme (ATAS) clearance regardless of the length of course.
 The ATAS certificate is issued by the Foreign and Commonwealth Office (FCO), and gives you security clearance to study certain subject areas.